donggyushin/Container/README.md

 ## About

 Container is inspired by the excellent [Factory](https://github.com/hmlongco/Factory) library, but designed as a lightweight alternative.
 This library focuses on simplicity while providing essential dependency injection features with fluent API and automatic mock injection for previews and tests.
-[Rob-Yoo](https://github.com/Rob-Yoo) gives me strong inspiration that how to manage single tone instance when reference count is 0.
+[Rob-Yoo](https://github.com/Rob-Yoo) gives me strong inspiration that how to manage singleton instance when reference count is 0.
 Thank you for your advice :)

 ## Installation